tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

 * It supports any crystal structure with fcc, bcc, cubic and hexagonal Bravais lattice.
   Information about basis and primitive vectors is taken from the material database.

+* orthogonal conventional cells or primitive cells can be used to set up the structure.

+* atoms in alloys can be randomly distributed.

 * It performs hydrogen passivation for any crystal structure supported.

 * For the  generation  of heterostructures  a pseudomorphic growth is assumed, with the same lattice constants of the  defined reference region.

+* to a limited extent, atomic structures can be combined into a single structure, which allows for example to create polymorphic structures or multi-layered 2D materials with specific relative orientation